Geant4-IcyMoons/dnaphysics_ice_release/README.md

 - `generate_vibExc_cumulative_dat.py`
   regenerates the vibrational differential and cumulative sampling tables from Michaud tabular inputs
 - `generate_ice_cross_sections.py`
-  generates phase-specific excitation and ionisation products for ice
+  generates phase-specific inelastic excitation and ionization products for water ice
 - `generate_blended_elastic_dat.py`
   prepares blended elastic datasets
 - `plot_ice_cross_sections.py`
   visualizes generated ice cross sections

-The tabular inputs used by these scripts are distributed under `tabular/`.
+The tabular input files used by these scripts are located in `tabular/`.

 ## Distributed Cross-Section Families

 The release already includes the principal `.dat` tables required by the present custom models.
+The central physics extension introduced here is the electronic inelastic treatment of water ice, distributed separately for amorphous and hexagonal phases.
+The remaining bundled families provide the supporting transport description used by the current release.

 Representative files include: